 MD/MBA students are required to complete 41 credits of business, accounting, and health care strategic management courses, including a 3-credit culminating capstone course.
-Most MD/MBA students use elective time (up to a maximum of two electives) during their fourth year of medical school to complete any outstanding course work.
-Some courses may be waived if students have applicable previous course work.
+Most MD/MBA students will use elective time (up to a maximum of two electives) during their fourth year of medical school to complete any outstanding coursework.
+Some courses may be waived if students have applicable previous coursework.
+For detailed curricular information, please visit medicine.hofstra. edu/education/md-mba/curriculum.html.